pooyamirzapour/Mancala/how_to_run.md

 # Build and Run
-Build and Run DockerFile in "BolAssignment" folder by create an image:
+Build and Run DockerCompose in root folder, it runs an instance of mongo:
 ```
-docker build -f Dockerfile -t mancala .
+docker-compose up .
 ```
 ## to see images:
 ```